What is Zinc Carnosine?

 The study showed that zinc carnosine administration stimulates cell migration and growth in and near the sites of injury, speeding up the healing nearly threefold and reducing the amount of gastric and small-intestinal injury in rat subjects.
 A separate study investigated the healing rate of monochloramine-induced stomach lesions in rats pre-treated with zinc carnosine.
 Results showed that lesion sizes from the experimental group were significantly less than the control group.
 It is worthwhile to note that monochloramine is a widely-used disinfectant used to treat drinking water.

-Inflammation causes leaky gut.
+Inflammation causes a leaky gut.
 Reducing inflammation in the gut alone will contribute to its healing, but add to that the ability to speed up this process by 3 times and you have a powerful ally against intestinal permeability.
 Aside from gastric healing for injured and diseased individuals, zinc carnosine can also be beneficial for those with a healthy gut by maintaining the quality of the mucosal lining.
 It offers a protective effect from possible stomach lesions by enhancing intestinal integrity.
 It is therefore also an effective way to prevent having a leaky gut.

 4. Zinc carnosine helps prevent free-radical damage to gastric cells